ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

 * First step in downloading phase is to download GNOS metadata XML.
 Before proceeding further, md5sum of this XML (after striping out the dynamic content mentioned in https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations/issues/2) must be checked against what recorded in the JSON.
 If md5sum does not match, transfer job must be stopped and JSON file must be moved to `failed-jobs` folder with commit message: GNOS metadata XML md5sum mismatch.

-* Jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `queued-jobs` folder.
-When JSON file got stucked for unexpected duration in `downloading-jobs` or `uploading-jobs`, investigation should be carried out, when appropriate follow the process as handling failed jobs.
+* Jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `queued-jobs` folder (or the `backlog-jobs`).
+When JSON file got stuck for unexpected duration in `downloading-jobs` or `uploading-jobs`, investigation should be carried out, when appropriate follow the process as handling failed jobs.

 * No files shall be deleted in any situations!